 - (c) must never accept or agree to accept any financial inducement as an incentive or reward for exercising parliamentary influence; - (d) must not seek to profit from membership of the House by accepting or agreeing to accept payment or other incentive or reward in return for providing parliamentary advice or services. - 9.
 Members of the House should observe the seven general principles of conduct identified by the Committee on Standards in Public Life.
-These principles will be taken into consideration when any allegation of breaches of the provisions in other sections of the Code is under investigation: - (a) Selflessness: Holders of public office should take decisions solely in terms of the public interest.
-They should not do so in order to gain financial or other material benefits for themselves, their family, or their friends. - (b) Integrity: Holders of public office should not place themselves under any financial or other obligation to outside individuals or organisations that might influence them in the performance of their official duties. - (c) Objectivity: In carrying out public business, including making public appointments, awarding contracts, or recommending individuals for rewards and benefits, holders of public office should make choices on merit. - (d) Accountability: Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office. - (e) Openness: Holders of public office should be as open as possible about all the decisions and actions that they take.
-They should give reasons for their decisions and restrict information only when the wider public interest clearly demands. - (f) Honesty: Holders of public office have a duty to declare any private interests relating to their public duties and to take steps to resolve any conflicts arising in a way that protects the public interest. - (g) Leadership: Holders of public office should promote and support these principles by leadership and example.
+These principles will be taken into consideration when any allegation of breaches of the provisions in other sections of the Code is under investigation and should act as a guide to Members in considering the requirement to act always on their personal honour: - (a) Selflessness: Holders of public office should act solely in terms of the public interest. - (b) Integrity: Holders of public office must avoid placing themselves under any obligation to people or organisations that might try inappropriately to influence them in their work.
+They should not act or take decisions in order to gain financial or other material benefits for themselves, their family, or their friends.
+They must declare and resolve any interests and relationships. - (c) Objectivity: Holders of public office must act and take decisions impartially, fairly and on merit, using the best evidence and without discrimination or bias. - (d) Accountability: Holders of public office are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this. - (e) Openness: Holders of public office should act and take decisions in an open and transparent manner.
+Information should not be withheld from the public unless there are clear and lawful reasons for so doing. - (f) Honesty: Holders of public office should be truthful. - (g) Leadership: Holders of public office should exhibit these principles in their own behaviour.
+They should actively promote and robustly support the principles and be willing to challenge poor behaviour wherever it occurs.